 Why Time Tracking Remains a Market Problem

-Despite wide investment in HR technology, time and attendance management remains one of the weakest links in the payroll chain.
+Despite wide investment in HR technology, time and attendance management remains one of the weakest links in the chain.
 The reasons are structural.

-The PayrollOrg 2025 Global Payroll Week survey identifies poor-quality data inputs, late or inaccurate time-tracking data, and inputs received after payroll cut-off as major root causes of decreased payroll accuracy.
+The PayrollOrg 2025 Global Payroll Week survey identifies poor-quality data inputs, late or inaccurate time-tracking data, and inputs received after cut-off as major root causes of decreased accuracy.
 The same research notes that while many organizations use global HR systems, time and attendance systems are often more localized or fragmented, creating gaps in data quality and integration.

 The issues that surface most consistently include: